brouwern/biodata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of biodata is to ...
+The goal of biodata is provide example datasets from througout the biology and the life sciences, and to provide worked analyses.

 ## Installation

-The developement version of `r biodata` is on GitHub.
-If you don't already have it, you will need to install the `r devtools` package
+The developement version of biodata is on GitHub.
+If you don't already have it, you will need to install the devtools package

 ``` r
 install.packages("devtools")